Picovoice/porcupine/README.md

 * Thank you @dyah10 for adding watchOS binding and demo application.

-## Pricing

-### Free

-Anything you find here is free and licensed under Apache 2.0.
-This includes wake-words that are already available or can be generated using tools in the repository.

-### iOS and watchOS (pilot program)

-Custom wake-words for iOS/watchOS can also be provided under Apache 2.0 license.
-We only charge a one-time 100 USD fee to create the wake-word and then you can use it on as many devices as you want for free.
-For obtaining a custom wake-word please contact us at sales@picovoice.ai.

-### Raspberry Pi and Android

-Custom wake-words for Raspberry Pi and Android are only provided with the purchase of a commercial license.
-Our licensing model is perpetual and per device.
-For orders under 10000 devices, we charge 1 USD per device.
-For every 5000 devices, you get a free custom wake-word.
-Otherwise, you need to pay 100 USD per custom wake-word.
-For obtaining a commercial license please contact us at sales@picovoice.ai.

-### DSP

-Please contact us at sales@picovoice.ai.

 ## Tools used

 [MXNet](https://github.com/apache/incubator-mxnet) is used for training DNNs.